Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/UploadSensorDataToXively.rst

 ============================

 `Xively <https://xively.com/>`__ is a service that provides the possibility to analyze and visualize the "Internet of Things".
-It can store a history of measured values, in our case temperature and illumination, can display it in pretty graphs and can be used for data exchange between different systems and machines.
+It can be used to interconnect different devices over the Internet and can store a history of measured values and can display it with pretty graphs.

 This example is mainly based on the :ref:`Using Python to upload weather data to Xively <starter_kit_weather_station_python_to_xively>` example.